FullSwingGolf/lm-connect-sdk-ios/README.md

 ## Installation / Project Setup
 The Releases section of this repository contains XCFramework builds to be used in external projects.
 Fetch a tagged xcframework binary from the releases section and add this to the Frameworks and Libraries of your XCode project.
 For the demo projects, this is referenced under the lib/ folder.

-The SDK requires the use of AWSMobileClient SDK.
+The SDK requires the use of AWSMobileClient SDK (v2.28.0).
 This is available through the aws-sdk-ios project linked below.
 For the demo projects we include this using cocoapods.
+The XCF framwork version does not make the necssary code public and may not compile.

 https://github.com/aws-amplify/aws-sdk-ios